FREQUENTLY ASKED QUESTIONS

 1. How do I register for Doane Music School?

-Registration in Doane Music School is only available in schools which currently offer our program.
-If our program is offered at your child’s school, you will have received a flyer from the Principal.
-If we do not currently offer the program at your school and you are interested in finding out whether we can in the future, email us at info@doanemusicschool.ca with your child’s school’s details and we’ll get in touch with the Principal.
-Hopefully we’ll be able to offer the program to your school soon!
+Registration with Doane Music School takes place in schools, in partnership with each school’s Administration team and or parent council.
+If our program is offered at your child’s school, you will have received a message from the Principal.
+If we do not currently offer the program at your school and you are interested in finding out if we can in the future, email us at info@doanemusicschool.ca with your child’s school’s details and we’ll get in touch with the Principal.
+Hopefully we’ll be able to offer the program at your school soon.

 2. Can my child use a ukulele that we already have?

 Yes, you can but only after you have checked it out with Melanie.
-You need to email her the brand and the size of your instrument.
-Some instruments are not suitable and can cause students a lot of frustration because they do not play in tune, have warped or compromised fingerboards, etc. We check out all instruments ahead of time to ensure that every student has a good working instrument for best results.
-You will also need to obtain a low 4th string. (explained in Ques. # 11 )
+You need to email her the brand and the size of your instrument along with a picture.
+Some instruments are not in tip top shape and can cause students a lot of frustration if they do not play in tune, have warped or compromised fingerboards, etc. We check out all instruments ahead of time to ensure that every student has a good working instrument for best results.

 3. What classroom is my child’s lesson going to be held in?